jawahar-shazab/docs/docs/api.md

 GET /v1/agents/borg/:obKey
 ```

-Fetches onboarding details for an agent using an onboarding key.
+This API fetches onboarding details for an agent using the provided onboarding key (`obKey`).
+It assists in initiating the agent's registration and setup process in the system.

 #### 10. Agent Info